 On the surface, you would have never guessed that about me.
 Most of the time I present a confident front, and I suppose there are parts of me that always are.

 But the longer I live the more I’m convinced that people are rarely all of whatever they appear to be.

 If we allow room for it, we can see people as complex creatures who are a lot of things at the same time.
 Happy and sad.
 Confident and insecure.
 Intelligent and ignorant.
 Faith-full and faithless.
 Conservative and liberal.
 It just depends on what particular thing you’re talking about.

-Lysa’s question came about seven or eight years into what would become a ten-year season of personal difficulty.
+Lysa’s question came toward the end of what would become a years-long season of personal difficulty.